 Their team is very organized.
 It's been great to work with them.
 Internally, we have limited time and resources, but Cantilever has taken the time to get to know us and our brand.
 They help keep us on track and push our projects forward.
 We had a high level of confidence in working with them because of their organization and understanding of our brand. – Ryan Gibbons, Rustic Pathways (Now of Cantilever!!)

 We want our clients to feel like they can let go of the project without things falling off the rails.
 Our project managers are the ones who give them that confidence.
-We offer a single point of contact, which means that point of contact has to be stellar.
+We require that project managers are expert enough in the work itself to at least maintain strong perspective on the work and an understanding of what parts are required for each project and why.

 Can schedule a client meeting and follow along, taking notes, and distributing the notes after.